The Private Equity Review: Germany

 In Germany private equity funds are generally regulated according to the KAGB, which entered into force in 2013 and has transposed the European AIFMD into German law.
 The KAGB is applicable to AIF domiciled or distributed in Germany and – with respect to the implementation of the AIFMD – also provides for a regulation of Germany-based fund managers or those that provide their services via using the European passport (freedom to provide services in another Member State).

-In this section, no distinction is made between AIF that are internally managed and AIF that are externally managed.
-An internally managed fund, namely a fund that does not appoint an external manager but rather manages itself and obtains authorisation as an alternative investment fund manager (AIFM), is, however, in practice generally the exception regarding German AIF.
-However, one need to consider that an external AIFM must have a certain legal form as stock company (AG), limited liability company (GmbH) or limited partnership, where the general partner is a limited company (GmbH & Co KG).
+In this section, no distinction is made between AIFs that are internally managed and AIFs that are externally managed.
+In practice, however, an internally managed fund, namely a fund that does not appoint an external manager but rather manages itself and obtains authorisation as an alternative investment fund manager (AIFM), is generally the exception as regards German AIFs.
+However, one has to consider that an external AIFM must have a certain legal form as stock company (AG), limited liability company (GmbH) or limited partnership, where the general partner is a limited company (GmbH & Co KG).

 For legal purposes, the German limited partnership is quite competitive with those of other jurisdictions.